cfuehrmann/bringer/README.markdown

 * Linux

-* The command-line tool "dmenu"
+* The command "dmenu_path" from dmenu version < 4.4, or the tool lsx from the suckless group

 * The command-line tool "wmctrl"